-I found this music video about a year and a half ago and it suddenly occurred to me that I needed to listen to it again.
+I found this music video about a year and a half ago and it suddenly occurred to me that I … Continue reading The Lava part I

 Squeezed between almost vertical rises of rock, Nkem tried to suck her belly in as she heard the King-beast grunt, sniff wetly against the ground.
 This was no hiding place, she knew.
 It wasn’t even much of a breathing space.